 This diagram shows the stack:

-You can use components from a variety of sources, but those components must be compatible.
+Within the image, you can use components from a variety of sources, but those components must be compatible.
 To maximize compatibility, you should use Linux libraries and a Linux kernel from the same Linux distribution.
-While the Docker Engine is perhaps the best known container engine, containerd and CRI-O are better standardized and optimized for container orchestrators such as Kubernetes and OpenShift.
+The worker nodes for a Kubernetes cluster should all run the same Linux distribution, and images for that cluster should be built with libraries from that same Linux distribution.

 Building a UAI with a Dockerfile